 As a part of that we’ve been writing about and sharing what we know.
-This page pulls together both papers we’ve published as well as what others have written.
-We’ve also included some links to some media resources for people writing about us.
+This page pulls together resources about ISDSI, including films, papers and media coverage.

 A good way to get familiar with ISDSI is to go through our website, read about our courses and programs, and check out any attached PDFs of syllabi and course materials.

 Articles we’ve written

 - Program Summary (PDF).
 A one page summary of our Sustainable Development Studies semester program.

 - Community Based Education in Thailand, in EarthEd (State of the World): Rethinking Education on a Changing Planet, Worldwatch Institute, 2017